bishopcurtisj/honeybee/docs/Design.md

 	 - Takes draw from Demand functions
 	 - Takes draw from prior distribution over demand function parameters
  - Neural Network
+	Neural Network fits relationship between agent characteristics and fitness, then uses ascent algorithm to find the inputs that lead to the highest fitness.
 	- To prevent storing all of the parameters in memory, need to write and load from pickl files
 	- Need to revisit ascent algorithm